darianrosebrook/deduper/docs/05-duplicate-detection-engine/IMPLEMENTATION.md

 - Missing data guards: if signatures or metadata are absent, skip comparison, log `missingSignature` rationale entry, and fall back to metadata-only scoring.
 - Ignore pairs/groups: hydrate from module 11 preferences at start; drop comparisons proactively and surface `ignoredByUser` evidence.
 - Time budget: abort gracefully when elapsed ≥ `limits.timeBudgetMs`, marking result set `incomplete` with remaining candidates for rescheduling.
+- Incomplete flag: `DuplicateGroupResult.incomplete` set when comparison or time budgets are hit so callers can reschedule work.
 - Policy toggles: if RAW/JPEG linker disabled mid-run, invalidate affected buckets to avoid inconsistent grouping.

 ### Persistence Touchpoints (module 06)